anchore/vunnel/src/vunnel/providers/ubuntu/README.md

   by the same mapping `map_parsed` uses: `released` a fix, `ignored` won't-fix, `not-affected` the `"0"` row, `DNE` nothing, every other triage state a finding with no fix.
+- a VEX statement always outranks the row for disposition, including `component_not_present`, which leaves no entry for a row to attach to and so is asked about rather than looked for.
-- a combination only the Pro-to-base inference put here is corrected by the row's status, which is Canonical's own record for that release where the inference only guessed at it from the Pro sibling.
+- the row is read before the Pro-to-base inference runs, so a combination the inference would otherwise have guessed at from the Pro sibling instead takes Canonical's own record for the base release, where the snapshot has one.
 A `released` row is not a disposition and is left to the fix-version rule above.
-- a VEX statement always outranks the row for disposition, including `component_not_present`, which leaves no entry for a row to attach to and so is asked about rather than looked for.
 - an `ignored_patches[]` clearance is applied last of all, because a clearance outranks everything the steps before it put down — including the row read out of the same file a moment earlier.